ray-project/enhancements/reps/2023-08-18-serve-java-dag-api.md

   - name: Ingress

 ```

-By using this serve config file, the Application can be deployed through the "serve run" command:
+The `serve run` command allows direct specification of this config file for deploying the application:

 ```shell
 $ serve run serve_config.yaml
 ```